The ANITA Anomalous Events and Axion Quark Nuggets: Radio signals induced by AQNs

 The spectrum for the power of the emission shares similar properties as the one of electric field as it is expressed in terms of the electric field $|\mathbf{E(\omega)}|$.
 The results for the power density is presented on Fig. \ref{fig:P_omega}, where we use $\tau\approx 4$\,ns for numerical estimates taken from (\ref{eq:tau}), Fig \ref{fig:E_t3} and Fig. \ref{fig:E_t}.
 This value is also consistent with ANITA observations shown on Fig. 2 of Ref. \cite{Gorham:2018ydl}.
 The power density of order $(0.2-0.3)\rm\,pW\,m^{-2}\,MHz^{-1}$ for $\gamma=20$ and frequencies $\nu\gtrsim 100$ MHz, then it falls sharply beyond the critical frequency \eqref{eq:nu_c}.
 This behaviour is consistent with ANITA's results presented on Fig. 4 of Ref. \cite{Gorham:2018ydl}. \exclude{

 }

 We finish this section with few comments on accuracy of our estimates.
 It should be emphasized that the computations carried out in this section are oversimplified as realistic signals can be severely modified by numerous factors such as geometry of the beam, relative position of the observer, and frequency characteristic of the receiver's filters \cite{Huege:2003up,HUEGE2005116}.
 Nonetheless most factors, such as lateral structure and inclined axis of the beam, are near-field effects and they are eliminated since the observation angle is small.
 There are many other factors, such as the electron energy distribution of the beam as a function of $\gamma$, may modify our predictions.
 We cannot predict the corresponding behaviour as it is determined by very complex non-equilibrium dynamics as discussed in Appendix \ref{details}.
-However, the basic features of the AQN-induced radio emission remain the same.
-In other words, the qualitative picture presented in this work cannot be dramatically modified as most AQN parameters used in the present estimates had been fixed by previous studies of numerous different and unrelated systems as reviewed in Sec. \ref{AQN}.

 \exclude{ The most important far-field effect in our case is the longitudinal distribution of the AQN-induced electrons.
 For an electron beam with length $\sim c\tau$, the spectrum of the electric field involves an additional attenuation factor $S(\omega)$ \cite{Huege:2003up}: